tari-labs/tari-university/layer2scaling/more-landscape/PITCHME.md

 - can be used to test or implement new features without risk
 - Chains-as-a-Service (CaaS), with data storage 2WP secondary block chains
 - Make it easier to implement smart contracts
-- Can support larger block sizes and more transactions per second
+- Can support larger block sizes and more Txs per second

 <u>Weaknesses</u>